-What is SSO and SAML?
+But first, what is SSO and SAML?

-Better security control
+Enhanced security control

 Note: If you don’t have any external SAML authentication systems for registrants, but still want to streamline the checkout process by allowing users to login, you should use the Arlo Customer Portal.